ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/binaryfilefield.md

 ## REST API specifics

-Used in the REST API, a BinaryFile Field will mostly serialize the hash described above.
+Used in the REST API, a BinaryFile Field mostly serializes the hash described above.
 However there are a couple specifics worth mentioning.

 ### Reading content: `url` property